lemonmojo/RoyalTSX_Public/README.md

 RoyalTSX_Public
 ===============
 This repository contains the public source code of Royal TSX.
 The information and code (except for the Toolbox) in this repository is for Royal TSX V1.
-If you're looking for Royal TSX V2 compatible instructions on how to build connection plugins, please head over to [this repository](https://github.com/lemonmojo/RoyalTSX_V2_Public).
+For Royal TSX V2, please head over to [this repository](https://github.com/lemonmojo/RoyalTSX_V2_Public) and for Royal TSX V3 check out [this repository](https://github.com/lemonmojo/RoyalTSX_V3_Public).

 ### Build Requirements
 * [Xcode 4.6.x](https://developer.apple.com/downloads) (Xcode 5.x is currently incompatible with Monobjc)